 Emma: The lady looked petrified.
 I think she thought I was going to throw her under the train or something.
 She looked like she was going to die on that exact moment.

-My favourite thing is when people are actually surprised that you’re nice.
+My favorite thing is when people are actually surprised that you’re nice.

 Vicky: Yeah, you hold doors open for them and they look at you as if to say “are you gonna rob me”.

 Emma: As a teenager, I had the full cloak and everything.
 Bless my mother, she made a crushed velvet cloak for me with purple lining because all of the ones in the shops only had red lining.
 I got the shit ripped out of me for it, but I’d just be like “I look so dramatic,” I’m walking, the wind is blowing, I’m billowing.
 I don’t care about anything else.